Artūrs Kulda

-Artūrs Kulda (born 25 July 1988) is a Latvian professional ice hockey player who is currently under contract with EC VSV of the ICE Hockey League (ICEHL).
+Artūrs Kulda (born 25 July 1988) is a Latvian professional ice hockey player who is a defenceman for EC VSV of the ICE Hockey League (ICEHL).
 He is the older brother of Edgars Kulda.

 Playing career

 Kulda was a seventh-round 200th selection of the Atlanta Thrashers in 2006.
 He made his National Hockey League (NHL) debut with the Thrashers on 12 February 2010 against the Minnesota Wild.
 He was a member of the Chicago Wolves' Calder Cup championship team in 2008.

 While playing for Latvia at the 2011 World Championships, in Bratislava, Slovakia, Kulda checked Radek Martínek of the Czech Republic into the boards, knocking him unconscious and requiring him to be hospitalized.
 Kulda was suspended three games for the hit because he made contact with Martínek's head and left his feet to deliver the hit.

 On 15 July 2012, Kulda signed a one-year contract with Sibir Novosibirsk of the Kontinental Hockey League.
 At the end of 2012–13 season with Novosibirsk, Kulda signed a pro-rated one-year contract to return with the Winnipeg Jets of the NHL.
 Kulda did not dress for any game before returning abroad.

 On 15 July 2013, Kulda signed a two-year contract with his second KHL club, Salavat Yulaev Ufa.